azure-ai-foundry/foundry-mcp-playground/README.md

 Foundry Models Playground gives you everything you need to prototype AI-based solutions **inside GitHub Copilot**.

-When you open this workspace, it will automatically start two backend servers:
+When you open this workspace, it will automatically start the MCP server for Azure AI Foundry:

-- 🔹 **Foundry Catalog MCP Server** – exposes tools to browse and integrate models from Foundry Catalog
+- **MCP Server for Azure AI Foundry** – exposes tools to interact with Azure AI Foundry
-- 🔹 **Foundry Labs MCP Server** – lets you explore cutting-edge research projects and models by Microsoft Research from Azure AI Foundry Labs

-These servers are automatically started inside a devcontainer and communicate via `stdio` with GitHub Copilot.
+This server is automatically started inside a devcontainer and communicate via `stdio` with GitHub Copilot.

 ---

 ## 🧰 Available Tools in GitHub Copilot

-When GitHub Copilot is running in this environment, it will be equipped with the following tools — no extra config needed:
+When GitHub Copilot is running in this environment, it will be equipped with all the tools — no extra config needed.
+See [MCP Server for Azure AI Foundry](https://github.com/azure-ai-foundry/mcp-foundry) for more details.:

-### 🔸 From Foundry Catalog

-- `get_foundry_models_list`

-  > Lists available models in the Foundry Catalog.

-- `get_implementation_details_for_foundry_model`
-  > Provides detailed integration guidance for a specific model.

-### 🔹 From Foundry Labs

-- `get_azure_ai_foundry_labs_projects_list`

-  > Lists available projects from Foundry Labs.

-- `get_implementation_details_for_labs_project`
-  > Gives implementation steps for a specific Labs project.

 These tools are automatically discovered by Copilot and can be used in natural language prompts while coding.